wolf81/bin-serde-lua/README.md

 Lua port of [bin-serde-ts](https://github.com/hathora/bin-serde-ts)

+# Example

+A LÖVE example can be found in the example directory.

 # Usage

 In order to use this library first add this library somewhere in your project